jobapis/jobs-multi/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/jobapis/jobs-multi.svg?style=flat-square)](https://scrutinizer-ci.com/g/jobapis/jobs-multi)
 [![Total Downloads](https://img.shields.io/packagist/dt/jobapis/jobs-multi.svg?style=flat-square)](https://packagist.org/packages/jobapis/jobs-multi)

+## About

 This package allows you to easily make basic queries to job board APIs supported by [Jobs Common v2](https://github.com/jobapis/jobs-common).

 Each client on its own will give you more flexibility and access to all the parameters for its respective API, but this package allows you to query one or more API in a single call.
+See [Usage](#usage) section below for detailed examples.

+### Mission

+[JobApis](https://www.jobapis.com) makes job board and company data more accessible through open source software.
+To learn more, visit [JobApis.com](https://www.jobapis.com), or contact us at [admin@jobapis.com](mailto:admin@jobapis.com).

 ## Usage